Ola-Daniel/blog/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-My name is Daniel Ola-Olorun and I am a Cloud DevOps Engineer currently living and working remotely from Nigeria. :en:
+My name is Daniel Ola-Olorun and I am a Cloud Security Engineer currently living and working remotely from Nigeria. :en: